We are proud of ourselves. We are proud of each other. We are proud of our community.

 Augustus and his Smile

-We have been learning about descriptive
+We will be learning about descriptive techniques, such as;

 Veni, Vidi, Vici